Basic Amazon Requirements

 What is GTIN (EAN/UPC/barcode) and how to make sure that it is valid?

-In case if you have the brand-new GTIN barcodes assigned to your products, Amazon will create an ASIN for each product using the product data from your storefront (such as title, brand, variation attributes, etc.) And then, if any other seller comes to Amazon with that same GTIN barcode, they will be forced to match to your existing listing as well as to the most of the product data you used to get the listing created originally.
+In the case you have brand-new GTIN barcodes assigned to your products, Amazon will create an ASIN for each product using the product data from your storefront (such as title, brand, variation attributes, etc.) And then, if any other seller comes to Amazon with that same GTIN barcode, they will be forced to match to your existing listing as well as to the most of the product data you used to get the listing created originally.

 If you, as a seller, give Amazon a GTIN barcode that has been in their catalog before, then you will be forced to match to the existing ASIN (aka listing) and become an added seller of that product.